Limitations of LoRaWAN

 - Long range - multiple kilometers

-- Low power - can last months (or even years) on a battery
+- Low power - can last years on a battery

 - Low cost - less than 20€ CAPEX per node, almost no OPEX